Subscribe to the Professional Conduct Department RSS Feed

 BACP introduced the Ethical Framework for Good Practice in Counselling and Psychotherapy in April 2002.
 It unified and replaced earlier Codes of Ethics and Practice and gives practitioners the opportunity to consider ethical practice in a more mature and professional manner.

 The BACP promotes the value of counselling and good practice.
 For this reason BACP is concerned that a person who is not satisfied with a Registrant/Member of BACP should have the opportunity to air their grievance or to make a complaint and seek resolution.
 Organisational members of BACP are responsible for ensuring that counsellors working within their organisation practise in accordance with the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy

-You will also find in the Downloadable Documents section to the right of this page all the information you need to assist you in making a complaint.
+You will also find in the Downloadable Documents section to the left of this page all the information you need to assist you in making a complaint.
 If you are considering making a complaint you may also wish to contact BACP’s Professional Conduct Department for information on how to make a complaint by telephone on 01455 883377, 01455 883378, 01455 883379 or 01455 883328, or by email at email@example.com.

 If you are seeking advocacy, it may be possible that organisations such as the Citizens Advice Bureau, Mind or the Clinic for Boundaries Studies (www.professionalboundaries.org.uk), are able to provide advice or assistance.
 However, BACP does not endorse or recommend any organisation and any arrangements are a matter for the parties themselves.
 BACP is also not in a position to provide any legal advice.